Skip to main content

 Connector Settings

-Check the advanced box then select the tab for Connector settings and scroll to the bottom of the page to locate the settings for PowerShell Auth Type and URL and verify the settings are correct for your environment.
+Check the advanced box, then select the tab for Connector settings and scroll to the bottom of the page to locate the settings for PowerShell Auth Type and URL, and verify the settings are correct for your environment.

 Selecting this option will force an update of the Connector settings from the Discover database to the local Connector server.
-Gimmal recommends restarting the Connector service on the server to ensure the updated setting are in effect.
+Gimmal recommends restarting the Connector service on the server to ensure the updated settings are in effect.

 Connector Status Utility Settings